 Plant type: shrub

-USDA hardiness zones: 10B through 11 (Fig. 2)
+USDA hardiness zones: 10B through 11B (Figures 5 and 6)

-Planting month for zone 10 and 11: year round
+Planting month for zones 10 and 11: year-round

 Origin: native to Florida

-Uses: hedge; screen; border; recommended for buffer strips around parking lots or for median strip plantings in the highway; near a deck or patio; specimen; small parking lot islands (< 100 square feet in size); medium-sized parking lot islands (100-200 square feet in size); large parking lot islands (> 200 square feet in size)
+Uses: hedge; screen; border; coastal landscaping; recommended for buffer strips around parking lots or for median strip plantings in the highway; near a deck or patio; specimen; small parking lot islands (< 100 square feet in size); medium-sized parking lot islands (100–200 square feet in size); large parking lot islands (> 200 square feet in size)

 Availability: somewhat available, may have to go out of the region to find the plant